tysmithnet/triage/README.md

 ### Mortician
 Mortician is the application that performs memory dump analysis.
-It uses MEF to load components at run time and so extending the application amounts to using [Import] and [Export] attributes and implmeneted various interfaces.
+It uses MEF to load components at run time and so extending the application amounts to using [Import] and [Export] attributes and implmenting various interfaces.

 If you follow the setup correctly, your plugin will just "work".
 There is an excel based plugin to learn from or use included in the Analyzers project.